awpala/my-omscs-notes/cs-6200/11-P3L5-io-management.md

   * Keyboard
     * `PIO` - It is unlikely for the keyboard to transfer very much data per keystroke, therefore a PIO approach is better, since configuring the DMA may be more complex than to simply perform one or two additional `store` instructions.
   * Network Interface Card (NIC)
-    * `Depends` - If sending out small packets that require less than `5` `store` instructions to the device data registers (given tha the difference between the `store` instruction and DMA controller is `1` vs. `5`, respectively), then it is better to perform `PIO`.
+    * `Depends` - If sending out small packets that require less than `5` `store` instructions to the device data registers (given that the difference between the `store` instruction and DMA controller is `1` vs. `5`, respectively), then it is better to perform `PIO`.
 Otherwise, if necessary to perform larger data transfers, then the `DMA` option may be better, since it is only necessary to configure the DMA controller and then issue the request.

 ***N.B.*** The answer depends heavily on the size of the data transfers.